Pettersen wins Solheim Cup for Europe in stunning finale

 “Just unbelievable.
 Never been a better moment,” said European captain Catriona Matthew, whose contentious decision to choose Pettersen as one of her wild-card picks paid off.

-The Norwegian was called up by Matthew despite having played just two tournaments since 2017, having had time off because of injury and after having a baby boy, Herman.
+The Norwegian was called up by Matthew despite having played just two tournaments — missing the cut in both — since November 2017, having had time off because of injury and after having a baby boy, Herman.

 After being mobbed by her teammates on the 18th green, an emotional Pettersen held Herman in her arms and kissed him.